How Long is Postpartum Confinement?

 • Following strict confinement guidelines can cause emotional strain.

 As you can see, the cons focus more on your emotional capabilities.
+Emotional adjustments are often needed during the confinement period to cope with new responsibilities and changes.
 Some first-time mothers may experience postpartum depression.
 This disorder can occur because of the overwhelming feeling that comes about with having to take care of a newborn.

 While many moms go through this period, confinement can lead to feeling more isolated, making it harder to bear.
 On the other hand, if you can handle extended periods on your own, then you may consider the physical benefits of confinement.